dcarrillo11/PHaDA/README.md

 `main.py` takes two arguments: the query fasta file and the subject fasta file.
 Both arguments are mandatory.

-PHaDA creates its own directory for each run.
-The directory is created at the actual working directory.
+PHaDA creates its own directory for each run at the actual working directory.

 ## Output